 Regardless of how the school provides entrance counseling, the entrance counseling must include:

-The entrance counseling will discuss the importance of repayment and the consequences for failing to repay a federal education loan.
+The entrance counseling will discuss the importance of repayment and the consequences for failing to repay a federal student loan.

 A borrower is required to repay the full loan amount even if he or she does not complete the academic program, takes longer than normal to complete the program, is unable to obtain employment upon completion or is otherwise dissatisfied with or does not receive educational or other services purchased from the school.

-Defaulting on a federal education loan may lead to negative credit reports, garnishment of wages, offset of federal and state income tax refunds, offset of Social Security benefit payments, collection charges of up to 20% of payments on the loan, ineligibility for FHA and VA mortgages and other debt collection activities (including possibly litigation).
+Defaulting on a federal student loan may lead to negative credit reports, garnishment of wages, offset of federal and state income tax refunds, offset of Social Security benefit payments, collection charges of up to 20% of payments on the loan, ineligibility for FHA and VA mortgages and other debt collection activities (including possibly litigation).
 The bad credit that results from a default may make it very difficult for the borrower to get credit cards, auto loans or mortgages.
 It may also affect the borrower’s ability to get a job or rent an apartment.

 The entrance counseling will discuss the use of the Master Promissory Note (MPN).
 Borrowers are entitled to receive a copy of the MPN when the loan is disbursed or earlier.

 The entrance counseling will discuss the maximum eligibility period to receive Direct Subsidized Loans.

 Borrowers are required to undergo exit counseling if they withdraw, graduate or drop below half-time enrollment.
 The entrance counseling will review:

 The entrance counseling will discuss how interest accrues and is capitalized during periods when interest is not paid by the borrower or the U.S. Department of Education.
 Borrowers of Direct Unsubsidized Loans and PLUS Loans have the option of paying the interest while the student is still enrolled in school.